+Family

+Personal Interests Corporate

+Interests (interests Interests

+(held as of spouse (interests of

+beneficial or child controlled Other Total

-Personal Interests (held as beneficial owner) Family Interests (interests of spouse or child under 18) Corporate Interests (interests of controlled corporation) Other Interests Total Interests Perpetual subordinated contingent convertible securities issued by HSBC Holdings plc Alternate Chief Executive: Vivien CHIU Wai Man - US\$300,000 (3) - - US\$300,000
+owner) under 18) corporation) Interests Interests

+Perpetual subordinated contingent convertible securities issued by HSBC Holdings plc

+Alternate Chief Executive:

+Vivien CHIU Wai Man - US\$300,000(3) - - US\$300,000
-(1) These included interests in conditional awards of ordinary shares of US\$0.50 each in HSBC Holdings plc under the HSBC Share Plans made in favour of Directors and Alternate Chief Executives.

-(2) These included 1,933 shares in HSBC Holdings plc jointly held by Vivien CHIU Wai Man and her family member.

-(3) Vivien CHIU Wai Man's spouse had interests in the total amount of US\$300,000 of perpetual subordinated contingent convertible securities issued by HSBC Holdings plc.
+- (1) These included interests in conditional awards of ordinary shares of US\$0.50 each in HSBC Holdings plc under the HSBC Share Plans made in favour of Directors and Alternate Chief Executives. - (2) These included 1,933 shares in HSBC Holdings plc jointly held by Vivien CHIU Wai Man and her family member. - (3) Vivien CHIU Wai Man's spouse had interests in the total amount of US\$300,000 of perpetual subordinated contingent convertible securities issued by HSBC Holdings plc.
 These perpetual subordinated contingent convertible securities would be converted into 79,570 ordinary shares in HSBC Holdings plc upon the occurrence of capital adequacy trigger event.
 Ms CHIU's family interests set out in the table under 'Interests in shares' and the table under 'Interests in debentures of associated corporation of the Bank' represented the same interests.